Easter Pretzels are made with only three ingredients—and they can double as a delicious treat and festive table décor.

 Instructions

-• PREP: Preheat the oven to 250 degrees F. Line one large, or two smaller, sheet pans with a Silpat liner or parchment paper.
-(Don't skip lining the pan!)
+• Preheat oven to 250°F. Line one large, or two smaller, sheet pans with a silicone liner or parchment paper.
+(Don’t skip lining the pan!)

-• BAKE: Lay the pretzels out on the sheet pan.
+• Lay the pretzels out on the sheet pan.
 Place an unwrapped chocolate kiss, hug, or Rolo on top of each pretzel.
-Bake for 2-4 minutes (See Note 1) or until the chocolates are soft but not melted.
+Bake for 2–4 minutes (see note 1) or until the chocolates are soft but not melted.

-• M&M's: Immediately out of the oven, press an M&M on the top of each chocolate.
+• Immediately out of the oven, press an M&M on the top of each chocolate.

-• ALLOW TO SET UP: Let candies stand at room temperature for about 1 hour or until chocolate is hardened and candies can easily be picked up from the tray.
-(Place in the fridge to speed up the process; we actually like these best chilled and straight from the fridge!)
+• Let candies stand at room temperature for about 1 hour or until chocolate is hardened and candies can easily be picked up from the tray.
+(Place in the fridge to speed up the process; I actually like these best chilled and straight from the fridge!)

 Video